Rixium/porter/README.md

 ## Why Porter?

-Originall it was intended to be called dock because the aim was to store large numbers of easy to search and edit documentation (think cargo containers).. but that was a bit too much like docker, so now it's called porter, which is like port, which is kind of the same thing, but feel free to interpret it however you like.
+Originally it was intended to be called dock because the aim was to store large numbers of easy to search and edit documentation (think cargo containers).. but that was a bit too much like docker, so now it's called porter, which is like port, which is kind of the same thing, but feel free to interpret it however you like.

 ## What's it solving?